-PASSPORT: --IMPORTANT--All participants are required to possess a valid passport by March 1, 2017.
+PASSPORT: --IMPORTANT--All participants must have a passport by February 1, 2019 in order to participate in this program.
 Important Note: U.S. passports must be valid SIX months beyond the intended stay overseas.
-Individuals who do not currently possess a valid passport should apply for one immediately upon acceptance into the program.
-After March 1, 2017 applicants may need to request expedited services or apply in person at

-March 1, 2017 applicants may need to request expedited services or apply in person at the Chicago Passport Agency.
-If applicants are not within the Chicago area, they must apply at the nearest passport agency.)
-Information on acquiring a U.S. passport is available at the U.S. State Department's website: http://travel.state.gov/passport/passport\1738.html.
-Foreign passport holders may need special visas for travel and are responsible for obtaining all necessary visas.
+Individuals who do not currently possess a valid passport should apply for one immediately.
+Information on acquiring a passport is available at the U.S. State Department's Website: https://travel.state.gov/content/passports/en/passports.html.
+U.S. passport holders do not need special visas for this program.
+Non-U.S. passport holders may need special visas for travel in Madagascar and are responsible for obtaining all necessary visas.